 Causes of high MCHC include:

-Autoimmune hemolytic anemia: This is a condition in which the body’s immune system mistakenly attacks its own red blood cells.
+In AIHA, the body’s immune system mistakenly attacks its own red blood cells.
 Sometimes, high MCHC develops on its own, but it can also occur alongside lupus or lymphoma.
 It can also happen as a result of taking certain medications.

 Symptoms of autoimmune hemolytic anemia may include the following: